 The 13 TAFs (Taxonomic Access Facilities) institutions represent an unparalleled resource for taxonomic research offering:

 Before applying, all applicants should:

-AT-TAF is comprised of the Naturhistorische Museum Wien.
+AT-TAF comprises of the Naturhistorisches Museum Wien.

 The collections at NHMW are both historically and geographically significant.
-Historic material dating back to 1690 focuses on the geographic range of the Austro-Hungarian empire, as well as global material from imperial research missions.
-NHMW can offer material that is otherwise only available in CIS states.
+Historic material dating back to 1690 focuses on the geographic range of the former Austro-Hungarian empire, as well as global material from imperial research missions.
+NHMW offers material that is otherwise only available in CIS states.
 Extensive material from outside Austria comes from the Balkan Peninsula (especially Albania, Bulgaria & Greece), Crete, the Iranian area north to the Caucasus, Australia and New Zealand.
 Material from other geographic areas is globally important for single taxonomic groups, e.g. Brazil, Chile, South Africa, China and the Philippines.